Summer 2002 Student Employment

-The Student Employment Section will begin issuing summer work permits to students employed through the Other Personnel Services (OPS) and Federal Work-Study (FWS) programs on April 16, 2001.
-If you will be employing OPS and FWS students for the summer term, please have them come to the student employment counter in S-107 Criser Hall to pick up their work permits as soon as possible, beginning also on or after April 16, 2001.
-They may also use the Phone-in-Work Permit Service (392-0296).
-Students must provide the employing department’s campus mailing address in order for the work permit to be mailed.
+The Student Employment Section will begin issuing summer work permits to students employed through the Other Personnel Services (OPS) and Federal Work-Study (FWS) programs on April 15, 2002.
+If you will be employing OPS and FWS students for the summer term, please have them come to the student employment counter in S-107 Criser Hall to pick up their work permits as soon as possible, beginning also on or after April 15, 2002.
+The payroll clerk or student may also use the Phone- in-Work Permit Service (392-0296).
+All phone-in-service must provide the employing department’s campus mailing address in order for the work permit to be mailed.
 No work permits will be faxed.
 Please do not allow a student to work without a work permit.

 The guidelines for working as a student employee for the summer are as follows: